encryptededdy/resources/exercises/exercises5_eddy.md

 1. What is an **autonomous system** (**AS**)?
 What is the relationship between **ISP** and **AS**?
 (Are they the same?)

+    An AS is a network administratored by the same adminstrator.
+The internet is a network of ASes.
+Usually an ISP is its own AS, but not necessairly.

 2. How are autonomous systems addressed?
 Who allocates these addresses?

+    ??
+AS number?
+ICANN?

 3. What explains/motivates/justifies the partitioning of the Internet into **autonomous systems**?

+    You can't store all internet devices in a routing table lol

 4. What does OSPF stand for?
 (What does this tell us?)

+    Open Shortest Path First - It's a open standard, and works based on shortest path

 5. What type of routing protocol does it employ?

+    Link-State (Dijkstra)

 6. How are OSPF messages transmitted?
 What does this imply?

+    Over IP, as broadcast.
+This implies it's link state as each router shares its information with every other router.

 7. How are OSPF link costs (**administration weights**) assigned?

+    By the network administrator, based on ToS requirements.

 8. When do OSPF routers broadcast link-state information?

+    When costs change.

 9. Which "advanced features" does OSPF provide?

+    Secure and multiple shortest-paths allowed.
+Hierachical OSPF allowed.

 10. What is an OSPF **area**?
 How do areas limit the complexity of routing?

+    Routers in each area only need to have a routing table for their area.
+To access the rest of the AS, go through a border router to access the backbone (which is its own area)

 11. How are areas identified (addressed)?

+    ??
+By the administrator?

 12. Describe each category of router in OSPF.
 What is the difference between an **Area Border Router** (ABR) and a **Backbone Router** (BR)?

+    Area Border router links backbone <-> area, whereas backbone links areas together and to the boundary router (to access other ASes)

 ---